-For conservation reasons the packed weight of your kit bag (including your sleeping bag and camping mattress) when trekking on the Inca Trail is limited to a maximum of 10 kgs.
-A small duffel bag will be provided for your baggage whilst trekking.
-Items not required on trek can be stored at the group hotel in Cusco.
+For conservation reasons, the packed weight of your bag (including sleeping bag) when trekking on the Inca Trail is limited to a maximum of 8 kgs.
+A small duffel bag will be provided for your baggage whilst trekking the Inca Trail.
+Items not required on trek can be stored in your main luggage at the group hotel in Cusco.